Expert says cop was justified in pinning down George Floyd

 The question of what is reasonable is important: Police officers are allowed certain latitude to use deadly force when someone puts the officer or other people in danger.
 Legal experts say a key issue for the jury will be whether Chauvin’s actions were reasonable in those specific circumstances.

-Prosecutor Steve Schleicher used his cross-examination to once again painstakingly go through video clips of Floyd pinned beneath Chauvin, gasping he couldn’t breathe and then going still.
-Schleicher pressed the witness on whether Chauvin's actions were reasonable.
+Prosecutor Steve Schleicher used his cross-examination to once again painstakingly go through video clips of a pinned-down Floyd gasping that he couldn’t breathe and then going limp.

-Brodd argued that Floyd kept on struggling, and he suggested that if Floyd was being compliant, he would have had both hands in the small of his back, “and just be resting comfortably."
+The prosecutor hammered away at Brodd, saying that a reasonable officer in Chauvin’s position would have known Floyd stopped resisting, that another officer told him he couldn’t find a pulse, and that others said Floyd had passed out and was no longer breathing.

+“And the defendant’s position is, and was, and remains, as we see here at this moment, in this time, in this clip - on top of Mr Floyd on the street.
+Isn’t that right?”
+Schleicher asked, as he banged his hand on the podium repeatedly.

 “Did you say 'resting comfortably’?” an incredulous Schleicher asked.